All Humans Are Welcome Here!

 Jeeping the White Rim All By Myself

 Last month I was planning on meeting my BFF Pete in Moab to celebrate his birthday.
 I figured if I was going to make the long drive out to Utah with my Jeep Cherokee, I might as well put the 4wd to good use.
 I started watching for White Rim campsite permit cancellations, and strung together 3 nights in Canyonlands Island in the Sky (iSky) National Park.
 That took a few weeks of checking almost daily, so I guess that’s not exactly luck!
 The idea was this: I’d swing through the White Rim area and pick up Pete at the Moab airport when through.
-It was pretty critical that I not get stranded somewhere, because he would really be depending… continue reading
+It was pretty critical that I not get stranded somewhere, because he would really be depending on me to meet him (he is vision impaired).
+In preparation I bought a some things for my Jeep, like continue reading…

 Cardboard box with colorful quilting cotton scraps inside